coopdevs/coopdevs-old-web/README.md

 ## Deployment

-Once your pull request is approved, merge it.
-Then, from your local environment change the branch to `develop`, pull the changes and run `./deploy`.
+Once your pull request is approved, merge it to `develop`.
+Then, from your local environment, change the branch to `develop`, pull the changes and run `./deploy`.
 This will build and deploy `develop`'s contents to `master` making them live straight away.